TritonDataCenter/rfd/rfd/0026/README.md

 an appropriate error message when used on shared volumes zones.

 ### Changes to VMAPI

-#### Filtering shared volumes zones from list endpoint

-Zones acting as shared volumes hosts are an implementation detail that should not be exposed to end users.
-As such, they need to be filtered out from the `ListVms` endpoint

-#### New `internal_role` property on VM objects

-A new `internal_role` property with the value `tritonnfs_volume` will need to be added on VM objects.

-This property overlaps with [the current `smartdc_role` tag used to provision NFS shared volumes zones](https://github.com/joyent/sdc-volapi /blob/master/lib/endpoints/volumes.js#L153), but it has the benefit of being indexable without requiring any change to Moray.

-This new `internal_role` property will be empty for any VM object other than those representing NFS server zones.
-Changes will be made to CloudAPI's `ListMachines` endpoint to filter out VMs with a value of `tritonnfs_server` from its output and to all other machines-related CloudAPI endpoints to fail with a clear error message for such VMs.

 #### New internal `required_nfs_volumes` property on VM objects